-- 1. Within its statutory framework and fitness to practise procedures, the GOsC seeks to address concerns about the fitness to practise of its registrants in a fair and proportionate manner.
+- 1. Within its statutory framework and fitness to practise procedures, the General Osteopathic Council (GOsC) seeks to address concerns about the fitness to practise of its registrants in a fair and proportionate manner.
 Once a case has been referred to it, the GOsC Professional Conduct Committee (PCC) has a duty to consider the case in this context, with reference to wider public interest considerations.
 The PCC should also take account of the distinctive features and particular facts of each case individually when reaching a decision. - 2.
-This Practice Note has been designed to provide a framework to best enable the PCC to achieve these objectives when considering an application to cancel a hearing under Rule 19 of the General Osteopathic Council (Professional Conduct Committee) (Procedure) Rules Order of Council 2000 ('the PCC Rules').
+Rule 19 enables either the GOsC or the registrant to make an application to the Professional Conduct Committee (PCC) to conclude a case without a final hearing.
+The reasons behind such an application can cover a broad range of cases depending on the facts of the case, and any events that may arise subsequent to the Investigating Committee's referral of the case to the PCC. - 3.
+This Practice Note has been designed to provide a framework to best enable the PCC to achieve its objectives when considering an application to cancel a hearing under Rule 19 of the General Osteopathic Council (Professional Conduct Committee) (Procedure) Rules Order of Council 2000 ('the PCC Rules').